 3.1.1 Location

 Include coordinates of the project area, detailed location maps (drawn to scale), showing the relevant sites proposed as Contract Area and Mining Area and any other features that can be usefully marked upon the map at the time of application, including the locations of impact reference zones and preservation reference zones as well as locations of other nearby contract areas or known seabed infrastructure.
 Provide general location of the project on a regional map.

-Areas of Particular Environmental Interest, Sitesin Need of Protection, or other sites designated for particular status under the rules, regulations, procedures, Standards, or Regional Environmental Management Plans of the Authority.
+[The map should indicate Areas of Particular Environmental Interest, Sites[/Areas] in Need of Protection, or other sites designated for particular status under the rules, regulations, procedures, Standards, or Regional Environmental Management Plans of the Authority.
 This may also include sites of other competent authorities, as well as information on any other known conservation or spatial measures and other uses of the marine environment (e.g. submarine cables and pipelines, long-standing scientific research sites and established fishing areas) in the vicinity of the project area.
 The map shall also identify the nearest coastal States and States that may be affected by mining activities, and any adjacent ISA contract sites.
 This map may be the same as the map supplied in Annex 1 Section II.

 3.1.2 Associated activities